nanzhen102/query_blast_heatmap/README.md

 # Query_Blast: package for query blast and the following analysis

-Written by Nanzhen and Eden.
+Written by Nanzhen Qiao (UofAlberta).

 ## Dependency
 - Python3 version >= 3.6.7